Milkicaa/8086-emulator/README.md

 1. Download and install Emu8086 from [here](https://emu8086-microprocessor-emulator.en.softonic.com/).
 2. Clone this repository to your local machine.
-3. Open Emu8086 and load the `palindrome.asm` file.
+3. Open Emu8086 and load the `hexdecprog.exe.~asm` file.
 4. Assemble the code by pressing the Assemble button.
 5. Run the program by pressing the Run button or by pressing F10.